 Recommended: Recommended Podcasting Tools For Bloggers And Small Businesses

 - YouTube - Every successful entrepreneur understands the importance of video marketing.
 YouTube is by far the ultimate platform for hosting and promoting your marketing videos and vlogs.

 - Amazon Kindle Publishing - If you're thinking about writing an eBook or two, where better to start than the Amazon Kindle Direct Publishing platform?

-- Medium.com - If you're not remotely interested in wasting your time and money setting up a blog, then Medium could be a perfect alternative solution for your business.
+- Medium.com - If you're not remotely interested in setting up your own blog, then Medium could be a perfect alternative solution for your business.
 If you have a website and want to incorporate a blog, again, Medium.com could be the ideal solution.
-Click here to learn how.

 - HootSuite - HS is one of the best social media management tools for entrepreneurs.
 Take care of all your social scheduling for Twitter, Facebook, Instagram, LinkedIn, Google+ and YouTube right here.
 For the most part, HootSuite is free, with premium options that won't break the bank.